Skip to content

 Lower Your Refrigerator Temp

-If power is likely to go out, lower your refrigerator temperature ahead of time.
-This will help keep your food cooler for longer.
+If you expect a prolonged outage, lower your refrigerator and freezer temperatures ahead of time.
+This will keep food cooler for longer and reduce waste.

 Keep a Power Bank on Hand